In the field of micro- and nano-manufacturing, the precision of apertures directly determines product performance.

 For Chinese manufacturers, the ability to develop core technologies—such as high-performance ultrafast lasers and precision motion platforms—will be a decisive factor in shaping the global landscape of micro-nano manufacturing.

-As the competition intensifies, breakthroughs in these areas will not only enhance industrial capabilities but also establish leadership in the future of precision engineering.
+As competition grows, breakthroughs in these areas will boost industrial capabilities.
+They will also help establish leadership in the future of precision engineering.